 marydukecooks.com

 Scott’s Strawberries are in season!
 Here is a recipe for Strawberry Freezer Jam.
-I always find the Sure Jell instructions a little confusing so I thought it might be helpful to include some more detailed instructions.
+I always find the Sure Jell instructions a little confusing so I thought more detailed instructions might be helpful.
 Enjoy!

 Strawberry Freezer Jam